endlessm/amalgamate-pages/README.md

 ## Limitations

-Currently, any branch for which an artifact is found will be included in the amalgamated site.
-This means:
+Any branch for which an artifact is found will be included in the amalgamated site, unless there is a closed pull request for the branch.
+In particular this means that if you have a long-lived branch which is not regularly built, at some point its build artifact will expire and will not be included in the amalgamated site.
+Instead, the branches index will show the date on which it expired.

-- Branches that have been merged into `main` will be included until their build artifacts expire and something else triggers a rebuild of the site;
-- Unmerged branches whose artifacts have expired will not be included once the site is rebuilt.
+Manually triggering the build workflow on that branch, or pushing a new commit to trigger a build, will restore it.